Brian Hartner, chief executive of Westpac, has faced up to the House Economics Committee in its inquiry into the four major banks.

-Keogh then moved onto responsible lending guidelines implemented by the Australian Prudential Regulation Authority (APRA
+Keogh then moved onto responsible lending guidelines implemented by the Australian Prudential Regulation Authority

-), saying that blanket rules could damage an individual’s home loan refinancing opportunities.
+(APRA), saying that blanket rules could damage an individual’s home loan refinancing opportunities.
 Instead, this should be examined on a case-by-case basis.

 Hartner agreed, saying there were dangers in the regulator’s current prescriptive approach.
-However, he added that Westpac was having an “evolving conversation” with APRA
+However, he added that Westpac was having an “evolving conversation” with APRA around this.

 One of the issues that Westpac was concerned about was regulators expecting the banks to manage their credit policies in one particular way.